TosbackCgusBridge-Bot/CGUs-versions/Livingsocial/Privacy Policy.md

 If you have questions or concerns about our Privacy Policy, please contact us at: privacy@livingsocial.com.

-Last updated: September 27, 2016
+Last updated: November 9, 2016

-The Privacy Policy in effect prior to September 27, 2016 can be found here.
+The Privacy Policy in effect prior to November 9, 2016 can be found here.